echogarden-project/echogarden/docs/Tasklist.md

 * Investigate exporting Whisper models to 16-bit quantized ONNX or a mix of 16-bit and 32-bit

 ### Alignment
-* Implement alignment with speech-to-text translation assistance, which would enable multilingual subtitle replacement for translated subtitles
 * Method to align audio file to audio file
-* Make `dtw` mode work with more speech synthesizers to produce its reference
+* Allow `dtw` mode work with more speech synthesizers to produce its reference
-* Predict timing for individual letters (graphemes) based on phoneme timestamps
+* Predict timing for individual letters (graphemes) based on phoneme timestamps (especially useful for Chinese and Japanese)

-### Voice activity detection

-* Whisper-based VAD.
-Use Whisper's 'no speech' token to determine if the audio contains speech

-### Source separation
-* Option to customize overlap
-* Add more MDX-NET models

 ## Possible new engines or platforms